PaulComis/RestlessSoles/index.md

 ![Restless Souls At Newark Castle Grounds](assets/rsoles_title.JPG "A number of the Restless Soles dance side similing during a lovely sunny dance out at Newark Traditions Folk Festival")

----
-# New Dance Out!

-## We will performing on Sunday at the Derby Folk Weekend outside the Bookcafe on Corn Market
----

 Appalachian Dancing is an energetic and percussive form of dance that originated in the Appalachian Mountains of America and performed to Old-Time music.